Benefits of Cotton Sleepwear for Kids During Summer

 Of course, room temperature is important, but what children wear to bed makes a difference, more than some parents realize.
 Sleepwear is worn directly on the skin for 8-10 hours each night.
 Even in a cool room, a heavy fabric that traps heat or is not good with sweat will not feel comfortable for long.

-This is why parents keep opting for cotton kids' sleepwear for the summer season.
+This is why parents keep choosing cotton kids' sleepwear for the summer season.
 Cotton is breathable, lightweight and easy to wear in warm weather.
 It helps in controlling moisture, promotes air circulation, and is gentle on sensitive skin, simplifying summer nights for both kids and adults.

 In this guide, we'll look at why summer sleep can sometimes become challenging, how fabric affects comfort throughout the night, and what to consider when choosing cotton sleepwear for kids.